bassa846/bassa846/README.md

 Connect with me via [LinkedIn](https://www.linkedin.com/in/bassashley/) Or visit [Ashleybass.me](https://ashleybass.me/)
 ### ⚡ Fun fact:
-I'm from Detroit, MI and I'm one of 8 siblings
+I'm from Detroit, MI
+1 of 8 siblings
 ###  💬 Ask me about:
 All things Education
 <!--